 Depending on the school, the plan may allow payments to be made over the course of the semester or over the full year.

 While you’ll generally have to start making payments right away, schools frequently offer the option to spread payments into monthly installments.
-Some schools also offer programs that break the payment into a few equal payments throughout the semester.
+Some also offer plans that break the payment into a few equal payments throughout the semester.

 How Do Payment Plans Work?

 Some colleges and schools run their own tuition payment plans.
 Others use an outside service to administer the plan.

 Typically these payment plans only cover the direct costs charged by and paid to the college, such as tuition and fees.
-Sometimes the cost of housing and meal plans will also be included under a tuition fee payment plan.
+Sometimes the cost of housing and meal plans will also be included.
 The cost of things like textbooks and school supplies are not usually included in these plans.

-Many tuition payment plans require an enrollment fee, which may fall around $50 or $100, although it may be lower.
+Many tuition payment plans require an enrollment fee, which may run around $50 to $100, although it could be lower.
 These plans don’t usually charge interest, which can make them less expensive than taking out a student loan, as long as you are able to make the monthly payments.
 There generally isn’t a credit check.

 What Types of Schools Offer Payment Plans?

 Many schools offer some sort of tuition payment plan.
-Qualifying for the plan isn’t generally very difficult.
+Generally, qualifying for the plan isn’t very difficult.
 However, some schools do have specific enrollment periods.
-Check with the school you plan to attend to determine when you need to enroll and what is required to do so.
+Check with your preferred school to determine when you need to enroll in a payment plan and what is required to do so.